Journalism

 Admission to the Program

-The Journalism Program requires two statements (Statement of Purpose and Personal History Statement), one PDF of your transcript (official transcript requested if admitted), letters of recommendation, journalist work samples, and resume.
+The Journalism Program requires two statements (Statement of Purpose and Personal History Statement), one PDF of your transcript (official transcript requested if admitted), letters of recommendation, journalism work samples, and a resume.
 All admissions are subject to Graduate Division approval.
 For full details, see the admissions page on the school's website.

 Admission to the University